mlgranger540/matt-lloyd-writes-static/README.md

 ### Accessibility

-[Wave](https://wave.webaim.org/) was used to assess the accessbility of the website
+[WAVE](https://wave.webaim.org/) was used to assess the accessbility of the website.

 <img src="assets/docs/readme-images/wave.png" alt="Wave results" width="50%">